Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 If the information structure is assumed to be adapted closed-loop memoryless (ACLM), then both players have access to the initial and current value of $X$, as well as the trajectory of the Brownian motion $W$.
 This means that both players can make the values of their decisions at time $t$ contingent on additionally the current state information $X_t$, when compared to the AOL information structure case.
 Then, the leader’s strategy space and the follower’s response strategy space are naturally defined by

-\camilo{$\alpha_\cdot(\cdot,x_0)$ is $\F^{AF}$-adapted for any $x_0\in \R$} \todo[inline]{For this: can't we just say that $\alpha_t(\omega)=a(t,W_{\cdot\wedge t}(\omega), X_t(\omega),x_0)$ for some measurable map $a$ and then that for any $\alpha\in\Ac$, $\beta_t(\omega)=b(t,W_{\cdot\wedge t}(\omega), X_t(\omega),x_0,\alpha_{\cdot\wedge t}(\omega))$ for some measurable map $b$?
-I think this is equivalent to what Camilo is proposing but maybe more readable.} As mentioned above, the main difference between the ACLM and the AOL information structures is that the leader's control at time $t$ can depend on the value of the state at that time.
+As mentioned above, the main difference between the ACLM and the AOL information structures is that the leader's control at time $t$ can now depend on the value of the state at that time.
 However, by choosing his strategy $\beta$, the follower will naturally impact the dynamic of the state $X$ and thus its value, which in turn impacts the value of the leader's control $\alpha$.
-Therefore, in order to compute his optimal response to a strategy $\alpha$ of the leader, the follower needs to take into account the retroaction of his control on the value of the leader's control.
-This leads to a more sophisticated form of equilibrium.
-In particular, contrary to the AOL case where the leader is relatively myopic, in the sense that she cannot possibly take into account the choice of the follower, under the ACLM information structure, she can now design a strategy indexed on the state that will therefore take into account the follower's actions.
+Therefore, in order to compute his optimal response to a strategy $\alpha$ of the leader, the follower needs to take into account the retroaction of his control on the value of the leader's control, which thus leads to a more sophisticated form of equilibrium.
+In particular, contrary to the AOL case where the leader is relatively myopic, in the sense that she cannot possibly take into account the choice of the follower, she can now design a strategy indexed on the state that will therefore take into account the follower's actions.